 Because Rain Country enables community ownership of the country-western dance scene in Seattle and the greater Puget Sound area, we have one of the broadest sets of couples dances danced regularly anywhere in the country.
 We provide the instructors and the DJs, so we are not limited to only a narrow set of dance styles and songs.

-**We dance Night Club as slow quick quick.
+***We dance Night Club as "slow quick-quick" or "slow rock-step".

 ****Our Shuffle is what is sometimes known as Triple Two — triple triple walk walk.

 These tips and tricks are useful for newcomers and seasoned Rain Country dancers alike.

 - Consent rules on the dance floor, too!
 If someone declines a dance invitation or makes an adjustment to where you are touching them, graciously accept it.